Hinsdale County License Hearing Guide

 -

-Temporary Permit: After your arrest, you should have received a temporary driving permit.
-This permit is valid until your ALR hearing, or until the date the suspension begins if you don't request a hearing or if the suspension is upheld at the hearing.
+Temporary Permit: You should have received a temporary permit that is valid until your hearing or until the suspension begins.

 If You Refused Testing